lauramoreby/LB06-GROUP-A/README.md

 First you have to make a virtual environment and workon the virtualenvironment.
 Then go to directory that has requirements.txt and type pip install -r requirements.txt

+You might also run into missing corpus error when you submit a query.
+To fix this issue, you will have to download a python module called corpora by running this code in your terminal, python -m textblob.download_corpora
 ###API

 For this application, we uses three API, namely BingSearch API, MedlinePlus API and Healthfinder API